 Often, challenging behaviours indicate that the child has had a shock or some other overwhelming experience during infancy or early childhood.
 As a result, their nervous system is easily triggered into going into sensory overload.

-Through their behaviours, your children are showing you that they’re feeling stressed and are struggling to cope.
+Through their behaviours, your children are showing that they’re feeling stressed and are struggling to cope.
 They are asking us to help them to make sense of a world that to them may seem full of confusion and overwhelming sensations.

 Behaviours as Indications of Anxiety